 The process of automating agriculture took over 1,000 years.
 The outcome today is a thriving and highly-efficient agro business.
-AI is to a writer what a tractor is to a farmer.
-But unlike tractors, AI continuously updates and improves.
+AI can be to a writer what a tractor is to a farmer.

-Automation that drives efficiency is the #1 technology trend for 2021 by Gartner.
-Automation combines AI, sentiment analysis. data visualization, chatbots, and smart workflows to help you simplify tedious tasks and refocus on creative pursuits.
+Automation that drives efficiency is the #1 technology trend.
+Automation combines AI, sentiment analysis, data visualization, and smart workflows to help you simplify tedious tasks and refocus on creative pursuits.

 How can AI help write technical docs?

-In a world of fake news, where the Internet has eroded the credibility of all information, people want to hear the story of a product from the people building it.
-Who's telling the story of the product and why are they telling it, context and source, are more important now than they have ever been.
+People want to hear the story of a product from the people building it.
+Who's telling the story and why are they telling it, context and source, are more important now than they have ever been.

-AI can help everybody in an org overcome any imposter syndrome or apprehension they might have about writing and contributing to user documentation.
+AI can help everybody in an organization overcome any imposter syndrome or apprehension they might have about writing and contributing to documentation.

-The role of technical writing will switch to deciding what’s a good representation of your thoughts and not as much the low-level work of picking words.
+The role of technical writing will switch from the low-level work of picking words to deciding what’s a good representation of your thoughts.
 With this switch, you'll write better and faster.

 AI can help by: